 The DMH continued to use enhanced quality monitoring protocols for the first year of transition.
-Here quality related outcomes using identified benchmarks or persons at risk for poor outcomes will be monitored for effectiveness.
-Critical Incidents and outcomes will be monitored with information on these incidents entered into the Event Management Tracking system (EMT).
+Here quality related outcomes using identified benchmarks for persons at risk of poor outcomes will be monitored for effectiveness.
+Critical Incidents and outcomes are monitored with information on these incidents entered into the Event Management Tracking system (EMT).
+This system has been enhanced to create a field for Contact Description.
+There is now a standalone field and will provide better security and confidentiality for reports on dissatisfaction, abuse/neglect, misuse of funds, etc. to be submitted to the Office of Constituent Services (OCS) and entered into the system.
 Individualized Service Plans will be reviewed and findings entered into the Action Plan Tracking System.
 Ongoing review and enhancements continue for the electronic system that has been developed for the Regional Community Living Coordinators to review monthly reportable events specific to individuals currently enrolled in the MO MFP program.
 This process is designed to assist with the identification of themes and trends for overall quality improvement strategies that focus on service delivery and supports.
-Community Living Coordinators are now able to directly enter data on reportable incidents directly into the MO MFP database.
+Community Living Coordinators are now able to directly enter data on reportable incidents directly into the

+MO MFP database.
 Medical / health needs continue to be reviewed on a monthly basis by community registered nurses.
 Ongoing Technical Assistance support has been provided to MO MFP staff regarding accessing data through CIMOR.

-The DDD has developed Community Living Coordinators to support consumers transitioning to the community.
-Among other responsibilities, these individuals will provide assistance in locating living options that will optimize their community experience.
-Complementing these positions DDD has hired eleven advocacy specialists to provide training and support to individuals with DD and their families as well as community organizations and employers.
+The DMH has taken steps to meet with participants and related service providers to share information and monitor support needs.
+The DDD has created the position of Community Living Coordinators to support consumers transitioning to the community.
+Among other responsibilities, these individuals will provide assistance in locating living options that will optimize the community experience for MO MFP participants.
+Complementing these positions the DDD has hired eleven advocacy specialists to provide training and support to individuals with DD and their families as well as community organizations and employers.
 The DDD has also created Self-Directed Support Coordinators at each of the five Regional DD offices and six satellite offices.
-These individuals will provide training on the implementation process for self-direction.
+These individuals will provide training on the implementation process for selfdirection.
 They will also provide guidance and support to participants and their families and others on self-direction issues.

-The state of Missouri continues to implement the use of the National Core Indicators survey across the state which will provide additional information on individuals with DD receiving services and supports.
+The state of Missouri continues to use of the National Core Indicators survey across the state to provide additional information on individuals with DD receiving services and supports.
 One key piece of information that will be obtained from this survey is the rate of direct support staff turnover.
 Maintaining a low rate of staff turnover has been identified as one of the key components in providing quality care to persons with disabilities.
 The state also continues to use the Support Intensity Scale (SIS) which measures support requirements in 57 life activities and 28 behavioral and medical areas.
 DMH continues to involve the Safe Advocates and Families for Excellence (SAFE) and utilization reviews to help monitor supports.

-Objective 5a: Level of satisfaction with home and community based services including living arrangements.
+Objective 5a: Level of satisfaction with home and community-based services including living arrangements.